open62541/open62541/tools/nodeset_compiler/README.md

   -r <referenceNodeSetXML>, --ref <referenceNodeSetXML>
                         NodeSet XML file where missing dependencies are resolved from.
-  -p, --pull            Pull in and output missing Nodes from reference XML -m, --merge           Merge missing Nodes from reference NodeSet into
+  -u, --expanded        Output expanded node ids with a namespace uri -p, --pull            Pull in and output missing Nodes from reference XML -m, --merge           Merge missing Nodes from reference NodeSet into
                         (first) existing-NodeSet